Insights from Those Who DO Remember

 “Every man always has handy a dozen glib little reasons why he is right not to sacrifice himself.” - Solzhenitsyn

-“The world is a dangerous place to live; not because of the people who are evil, but because of the people who don't do anything about it.” - Albert Einstein3
+“The world is a dangerous place to live; not because of the people who are evil, but because of the people who don't do anything about it.” - Albert Einstein18

-The quotation at the beginning of this article (evil … triumph … good men … do nothing) is often attributed to Edmund Burke.
-He may indeed be the originator, but the closest Burke came to it with certain attribution was
+This quotation starts “it has been said” so the reverend is stating that he was not originator; but it's the earliest verifiable quotation.
+It's often attributed to Edmund Burke.
+He may indeed be the originator but the closest Burke came to it with certain attribution was

 “No man, who is not inflamed by vain-glory into enthusiasm, can flatter himself that his single, unsupported, desultory, unsystematic endeavours are of power to defeat the subtle designs and united Cabals of ambitious citizens.
 When bad men combine, the good must associate; else they will fall, one by one, an unpitied sacrifice in a contemptible struggle.” - Edmund Burke